 It is well known that good oral health care habits help protect against tooth decay and gum disease.
-What you may not know is that poor oral hygiene not only leads to dental health issues, but may also negatively affects other areas of the body.
-When the mouth is not healthy, the same oral bacteria that causes tooth decay and gum disease can enter the blood stream to reach other areas of the body, leading to an increased risk of disease.
+What you may not know is that poor oral hygiene not only leads to dental health issues but may also negatively affects other areas of the body.
+When the mouth is not healthy, the same oral bacteria that cause tooth decay and gum disease can enter the bloodstream to reach other areas of the body, leading to an increased risk of disease.

 How to Reduce Your Risks

 Good oral health care begins with you.
 Every day it is important to keep your teeth and gums clean through proper brushing and flossing.
 Regularly-scheduled exams with the dentist can help detect problems for early treatment to reduce your risk for additional complications.